 Gaylord Building News & Announcements:

-Today The Gaylord Building is a gateway to the I&M Canal National Heritage Corridor.
-Explore the building’s exhibits, enjoy a meal in the Public Landing Restaurant, experience the Lincoln Landing designed by the Give Something Back Foundation, or relax with a stroll or bike ride along the scenic canal trail.
+Today The Gaylord Building is a gateway to the I&M Canal National Heritage Area.
+Explore the building’s exhibits, enjoy a meal in the Public Landing Restaurant, visit Gallery Seven, experience Lincoln Landing, or relax with a stroll or bike ride along the scenic canal trail.

 Group tours for all ages are available during regular hours of site operation.
 Call 815-838-9400 to schedule your tour, today!